zer011b/fdtd3d/README.md

 # 0.02
 ```

+See [Input & Output](Docs/Input-Output.md) for details about load and save of files.

 # How to cite

 If you would like to publish papers with results somehow obtained by fdtd3d or with any modifications of it, please, contact anyone of the authors.